luminous66/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_YimuYang.md

 ## Week 1

 * What tasks I worked on:

+	* Implement level 4 code.
+	* Implement observer pattern within level 4.

 * What I plan to work on next:

+	* Adjust level 4 code.
+	* Implement "Game Over" page.

 * What tasks are blocked waiting on another team member:

+	* Waiting for all other GamePages of Level 1, Level 2 to complete the "Game Over" page.

 * XP Core Value I keep:

+	* Communication and Simplicity.

 ## Week 2